 AIB has reacted to the formation of a new Government by cutting its variable mortgage rate for new and existing customers.

-The State-owned banking group said its rate will come down by 0.25pc from start of July.
+The State-owned banking group said its rate will come down by 0.25pc from the start of July.

 However, the group said the new lower variable rates only apply to AIB customers, and there has been no reduction announced for EBS and Haven mortgage holders.